parca-dev/docs/docs/storage.md

 # Storage

 Parca's Time Series Database (TSDB) was heavily influenced by Prometheus' TSDB.
-In fact, in a lot of places we simply use Prometheus packages to not re-invent the wheel and be consistent with the way Prometheus works.
+While it has a lot of similarities with a time-series database, Parca makes use of many characteristics of profiling data to optimize the storage for the profiling data so it's not a general-purpose TSDB.

-To give you an example, labels and label matchers are entirely used via Prometheus packages and we didn't write this functionally ourselves, so it'll be exactly how you know it from Prometheus.
+Still, in a lot of places, Parca simply uses Prometheus packages to not re-invent the wheel and to be consistent with the way Prometheus works.

-As for the storage itself, we've followed Prometheus' storage in a lot of ways too.
-We have an in-memory head that all new samples are appended too, we have have almost the same chunks to which samples are written and concepts of querying are super close to Prometheus too.
+As for the storage itself, Parca follows Prometheus' storage in a lot of ways too.
+It has an in-memory head that all new samples are appended to and the concept of querying is super close to Prometheus too.
+All of that combined with profiling specific data structures makes Parca's storage well optimized for its workloads.

 ## Local storage